Indian cricket team in Australia in 1967–68

 The India national cricket team toured Australia in the 1967–68 season and played a four-match Test series against Australia.
 Australia won the Test series 4–0.

-In all first-class matches, the Indians lost to Western Australia and South Australia, and drew with Victoria, Tasmania and New South Wales.
+India could not win any first-class matches on the tour either, losing to Western Australia and South Australia, and drawing with Victoria, Tasmania and New South Wales.
 The first-class match against Queensland was abandoned without a ball being bowled.

 The Indians went on after this tour to play four Test matches and two other games in New Zealand – see Indian cricket team in New Zealand in 1967-68.